MicrosoftDocs/xamarin-docs/docs/ios/platform/graphics-animation-ios/graphics-animation-walkthrough.md

 ms.date: 03/18/2017
 ---

-# Drawing and Animating Along a Path
+# Using Core Graphics and Core Animation in Xamarin.iOS

 For this walkthrough we are going to draw a path using Core Graphics in response to touch input.
 Then, we will add a `CALayer` containing an image that we will animate along the path.